Sciencethebird/Collision/README.md

 - Color of the balls are random.
 - You can choose initial velocity, start point, and size of a ball by mouse.
 - Every time you click, a new Polygon Object is created and registered to the simple physics engine I wrote.
 Therefore, as long as your computer can handle, You can add as many balls as you want.
-- Red arrow indicates velocity of a ball.
+- Red arrow indicates the velocity of a ball.

 ****
 # What I Learned